 Do Bighorn Sheep Have Good Eyesight?

-The bighorn sheep have horizontal pupils that help them to look for predators.
-The sheep need to be able to see panoramically to detect predators that could approach from different directions.
-They also need to be able to see forward clearly so that they can run over rough terrain.
+Bighorn sheep have horizontal pupils that help them to look for predators.
+The sheep see panoramically to detect predators that could approach from different directions, and they also need to see forward so that they can run over rough terrain.

 The horizontal eyes help keep the sheep alive by cutting out extra dazzling lights from the sky, giving them a panoramic view and a better image quality.
-The bighorn sheep have very wide-spaced eyes helping the panorama effect.
+Bighorn sheep have very wide-spaced eyes, enabling a panoramic view.

 What Do Bighorn Sheep Use Their Horns For?

-To get the attention of a ewe, the rams butt head to compete for their love rival.
-This takes the form of butting horns in contests that can take up to 24 hours.
-The rams can run at each other at speeds of 40 km/h and can withstand forces up to 800 pounds.
+To get the attention of a ewe, the rams butt heads to compete for their mate.
+These contests can take up to 24 hours, with the rams running at each other at speeds of 40 km/h and withstanding forces up to 800 pounds.

-Due to the horns’ geometry, the impact causes side to side vibration at the horn tips.
-This allows the horns to draw away the kinetic energy from the brain cavity and dissipate it as heat.
+The impact causes side-to-side vibration at the horn tips.
+This allows the horns to draw away kinetic energy from the brain cavity and dissipate it.
 Because of this, the bones have been adapted through evolution to suffer little or no injury or structural damage.

-The horn is made from keratin, and a portion of the horn is filled with a thin cortical bone shell containing a foam-like tubular bone.
+The horn is made from keratin and is filled with a thin cortical bone shell containing a foam-like tubular bone.

 How Have Bighorn Sheep Adapted To Eating And Drinking?

-The bighorn sheep have adapted well to living in the desert heat and the mountainous snow.
-Their temperatures can fluctuate several degrees safely, unlike most mammals, for instance.
+Bighorn sheep have adapted well to desert heat and also snow.
+Their temperatures can fluctuate several degrees safely, unlike most mammals.

-In the desert, they will rest in the shade of caves and trees.
-Desert bighorn can go for several weeks or months without visiting water in the winter, but they will usually go to a watering hole every three to five days in the summer.
+They will rest in the shade of caves and trees in the desert.
+Desert bighorn can go for several weeks or months without visiting water in the winter, but they usually go to a watering hole every three to five days in the summer.

 Bighorn sheep quickly recover from dehydration and can lose up to 30% of their body weight due to dehydration.
-This allows the desert bighorn to survive in areas away from predators.
+This allows the desert bighorn to survive in areas away from predators that need water.

-The bighorn sheep has a complex stomach to extract all the essential nutrients out that it needs.
-The foliage they eat provides the moisture required.
+Bighorn sheep have a complex stomach to extract all the essential nutrients it needs.
+The foliage they eat provides the necessary moisture.

-The stomach is very complex, having four chambers.
-The bighorn does not chew their food much before swallowing it, however.
-The plants go into the first chamber of their stomach, which is full of bacteria and other organisms that help break down the plant material.
+The stomach is very complex, with four chambers.
+Bighorn sheep do not chew their food much before swallowing it.
+The plants go into the first chamber of their stomach, full of bacteria and other organisms that help break down the plant material.

 The sheep spit up the food before chewing it again.
 This then goes into the second, third, or fourth chamber, where the water and nutrients are taken out of the food.